Umutaslan00/BankingSystem/README.md

 🏦MiniBankingSystem

 Hello!
 I'm a student in Electrical and Electronics Engineering at Düzce University.
-This C++ banking system, which I developed in my first year, demonstrates my knowledge of object-oriented programming and file I/O. It's part of my portfolio for applying to a master's degree in embedded systems.
+This C++ banking system, which I developed in my first year, includes object-oriented programming and file I/O. It's part of my portfolio for applying for a master's degree in embedded systems.

 🚀Features